Akshayknchalapalli/flask-notes-app/README.md

 **⚠️ WARNING: This is a development server.
 Do not use it in a production deployment.
 Use a production WSGI server instead. ⚠️**

+## Prerequisites

+Before setting up the Flask Notes App, ensure you have the following prerequisites installed and configured:

+1. **Python**: The application is built using Python and Flask.
+Make sure you have Python installed on your system.
+You can download the latest version of Python from the [official website](https://www.python.org/downloads/).

+2. **Git** (optional): If you want to clone the repository using the `git clone` command, you'll need Git installed on your system.
+You can download Git from the [official website](https://git-scm.com/downloads).

 ## Features

 - Users can create, view, and delete their notes.